 This delicious paleo side dish has hearty leafy greens mixed with aromatics and a creamy coconut base.
-The flavor is incredibly well balanced.
-The bitterness of the greens is balanced out by the fattiness and sweetness of the coconut, which is complimented by the maple syrup, and built on an incredibly flavorful aromatic base.
+The flavor is incredibly well-balanced.
+The bitterness of the greens is balanced out by the fattiness and sweetness of the coconut, which is complemented by the maple syrup, and built on an incredibly flavorful aromatic base.
 It doesn’t take long to prepare and it holds incredibly well due to the greens' heartiness.
-This is a perfect paleo side dish to meal prep or a quick, flavorful and healthy dish you can make on the fly.
+This is a perfect paleo side dish for meal prep or a quick, flavorful, and healthy dish you can make on the fly.

 However, with kale, you can cook it, or even dress it ahead of time and it will keep it's structure just fine.
 Similarly, collard greens are hearty but not as strong as kale leaves; nonetheless, they hold up quite well when reheating.